Preparation Strategy

 You should say:

-Conclusion: I enjoyed this celebration because it strengthened my sense of family and gave me wonderful memories.
+I enjoyed this celebration because it strengthened my sense of family and gave me wonderful memories.
 It reminded me of the importance of celebrating milestones together.
 I hope to attend more family events like this and perhaps plan similar celebrations myself in the future.

-Helpful Connectors / Linking Phrases:
+Helpful Connectors / Linking Phrases

 • "One event I really enjoyed was…"